-For EOD 2017 we will be highlighting the need for obesity to be more widely recognised by the European Union and member state governments as a chronic disease and to draw attention to the benefits this will bring to both individuals and to healthcare systems.
+For EOD 2018 we will be highlighting the need for greater medical specialism in obesity, leading to an enhanced and collaborative conversation about weight management with patients.
 Obesity is recognised as a chronic disease that requires long-term management by health organisations such as WHO , The Organisation for Economic Co-operation and Development (OECD) , The American Medical Association (AMA) and the Canadian Medical Association (CMA) .

 Recognition of obesity as a chronic disease by European Member States will result in greater access to care and treatment for those who are overweight or who have obesity.

 At the same time, the campaign supports the broader initiatives of EASO, and national associations and collaborating centres, to encourage European citizens who are overweight or who have obesity to make the necessary changes to manage their weight and improve their overall health and quality of life.

 Who is behind European Obesity Day